-Figure 11.
-Replacing the Battery (Remove the Proro-Sound 2.0 Board to access the battery.)
+Figure 6.
+Replacing the Battery.
 Location of the Battery Re-charging Jack.

 The special NiCad 7-cell 8.4v self-charging battery in this engine improves performance at any speed.
 It ensures that power to the sound system will remain on during directional changes, or when travelling over dirty track or switches.
 The self-charging battery system is automatically turned on or off whenever track power is turned on or off.